AndreasK79/cloudlog_wide_custom_themes/readme.md

+The themes are now included from Cloudlog 2.6, when Cloudlog was upgraded to Bootstrap 5.
+That's why this repo is archived.

 These themes are written for Cloudlog V2.
 It is currently being developed, and can be found here: https://github.com/magicbug/Cloudlog/tree/station_logbooks

 What's different from the regular themes in Cloudlog?